 South Dakota’s unique challenges in ensuring English learners (ELs) are proficient are reflected in the considered design of the English Language Proficiency (ELP) indicator.
 South Dakota’s ELs are diverse.
 They come from refugee camps with no formal schooling, as children of migrant workers with interrupted education, and as immigrants from a variety of backgrounds.
 ELs in South Dakota also have lived here for generations – as members of a Hutterite colony whose first language is Hutterite (a form of German) and American Indian students whose primary language at home is English, but with a strong native language influence.
 Adding to the complexity of the picture is that most districts have no ELs.
-Some districts with low incidence EL numbers may reach the n size of 10 over a three-year period, while others may not reach an n size of 10, even when aggregating multiple years of data.
+Some districts with low incidence EL numbers may reach the N size of 10 over a three-year period, while others may not reach an N size of 10, even when aggregating multiple years of data.
 Only a few districts have consistent and significant populations of ELs.

 SD DOE designed its ELP indicator based on the state’s student-level ELP goals and exit criteria and designed the indicator to focus on the growth students are making towards ELP.
-The point structure for the ELP indicator is similar to that of Student Achievement, in that schools earn a percentage of points based on how their ELs are performing towards the state’s goals for reaching for language proficiency – defined as a composite score of 5.0 on the ACCESS 2.0 assessment.
+The point structure for the ELP indicator is similar to that of Student Achievement, in that schools earn a percentage of points based on how their ELs are performing towards the state’s goals for reaching for language proficiency – defined as a composite score of 5.0 on the SD-ELP assessment or a composite score of 4.0 on the SD-ELP assessment and a score of 3 or 4 on the SD-ELA assessment.

-The point of entry to the indicator is a student’s first ACCESS 2.0 assessment.
-The indicator is structured to consider separately students taking ACCESS 2.0 for the first time and students’ growth on the ACCESS 2.0.
+The point of entry to the indicator is a student’s first SD-ELP assessment.
+The indicator is structured to consider separately students taking the SD-ELP for the first time and students’ growth on the SD-ELP.
 Expectations for growth trajectories are detailed on pages 18-19.

-The cumulative percentage of: first-identified exiters and returning EL students falling into each category is calculated and then multiplied by the point value given to that category (not tested = 0 points; returning students tested but not growing = 0.25; returning students showing some growth but not meeting trajectories = .5; first-identified students exiting or returning students on track to exit on time = 1.0; returning students exiting early = 1.25).
+The cumulative percentage of: first-identified and returning EL students falling into each category is calculated and then multiplied by the point value given to that category (not tested = 0 points; returning students tested but not growing = 0.25; returning students showing some growth but not meeting trajectories or returning students exiting late = 0.5; first-identified students exiting or returning students on track to exit on time = 1.0; returning students exiting early = 1.25).
 This is better explained by looking at first-identified and returning students separately.

-First-identified students (students without a previous ACCESS 2.0 test score):
+First-identified students (students without a previous SD-ELP test score):

+Students who were required to take the SD-ELP assessment but did not are assigned to the category worth zero points.

-Students who both took the ACCESS 2.0 assessment for the first time, and who met the exit criteria within their first year of receiving services are assigned to the category earning one point.
+Students who both took the SD-ELP assessment for the first time, and who met the exit criteria within their first year of receiving services are assigned to the category earning one point.

-Other students who took the ACCESS 2.0 for the first time and did not exit within their first year of services are given a growth trajectory, but are not included in this indicator until the second year of identification when progress towards growth can be calculated.
+Other students who took the SD-ELP for the first time and did not exit within their first year of services are given a growth trajectory, but are not included in this indicator until the second year of identification when progress towards growth can be calculated.

-For students with at least one previous ACCESS 2.0 score:
+For students with at least one previous SD-ELP score:

-Students who were required to take ACCESS 2.0 but did not will be assigned to the category worth zero points.
+Students who were required to take SD-ELP but did not will be assigned to the category worth zero points.

-Students who took ACCESS 2.0 as required but either lost proficiency or failed to make progress will be assigned to the category worth 0.25 points.
+Students who took SD-ELP as required but either lost proficiency or failed to make progress will be assigned to the category worth 0.25 points.